jflaga/jflaga.github.io/_reviews/2023/2023-09-16-asus-laptop-changes-refresh-rate-causing-black-screen-7dba765.md

    This opens the "Advanced display" window.

 5. Press Tab key 4 times.
+Then Press Enter

-   This navigates to the dropdown for "Choose a refresh rate"
+   This navigates to the dropdown for "Choose a refresh rate", then opens it making it ready for selection.

 6. Press the Move Down button on the keyboard two times